-Want to learn more about getting into UK’s oldest university?
+Want to learn more about getting into the UK’s oldest university?
 You’ve come to the right place.
-At AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process.
+At AdmissionSight, we have over ten years of experience guiding students through the competitive admissions process.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.